piotr-gawlowski/ng-webpack-seed/README.md

 # Generators
-You have 5 generators.

-`gulp component --name yourComponent`
+`ng1 component --name yourComponent`

-`gulp constant --name yourConstant`
+`ng1 constant --name yourConstant`

-`gulp factory --name yourFactory`
+`ng1 factory --name yourFactory`

-`gulp route --name yourRoute`
+`ng1 route --name yourRoute`

-`gulp service --name YourService`
+`ng1 service --name YourService`

 Generators will create new files/folders in appropriate place.
 They will also handle imports.
+If you opt to not install `ng1` globally, you can run `npm run ng1` instead (so for example `npm run ng1 service --name YourService`).